‘Hotel Rwanda' Hero Arrested on Terror Charges, Say Police

 A well-known critic of President Paul Kagame, Rusesabagina had been living outside Rwanda since 1996 and police did not say where he was apprehended.
 He had been living in Belgium and then in Texas in the U.S.

-His daughter told The Associated Press that Rusesabagina had traveled from the U.S. to Dubai last week where he was kidnapped and taken to Rwanda.
+Rusesabagina's daughter told the Associated Press that he traveled last week from the U.S. to Dubai, where he was kidnapped and taken to Rwanda.

 In handcuffs and a facemask, Rusesabagina, 66, was shown to the press in Rwanda's capital, Kigali, on Monday by police.
 He has not yet been formally charged in court.